Blog > What does it mean to be optimised for mobile?

 Video is not the easiest form of content to create yourself and can be very uncomfortable for some people.
 However, using video dramatically improves the time that people spend on your web page and has been found to have higher rates of engagement than other types of content.

 An article by brafton.com reported that video blogs have a 34% lower bounce rate than other pages on average.
 Further to that, 70% of the marketers that they spoke to, reported video being the highest converting form of content on their websites.

 If you are truly camera shy, there are a number of royalty-free videos available that you can use.
 Try to find videos that are relevant to your topic and you can embed them on your site to achieve the same results.

 Consider how your website looks at every point in the visitor's journey.
 Have you structured your site so that each paragraph of text fits nicely on their screen?
 Are your pictures and videos placed appropriately?

 You need to know how your pieces of content will flow on a mobile device so you can see how the user is experiencing your website.
 This helps you to determine where to place a call to action and how you can increase the time they spend on your page.
 Our Content Pages are great for this.
 They allow you to build your website in responsive blocks that you can easily arrange depending on what works best for mobile screens.

 You may be asking yourself if all this is really necessary.
 If your website shows up on a mobile, the people who really want to look you up will make it work?
 You might be right.
 But your website can do so much more and help your business reach its full potential online.

 Every day, the statistics show mobile usage is increasing.
-A recent survey by Google found that “when people have a negative brand experience on mobile, they are 62% less likely to purchase from that brand in the future than if they had a positive experience”.
+A recent survey by Google found that “when people have a negative brand experience on mobile, they are over 60% less likely to purchase from that brand in the future than if they had a positive experience”.